OliveiraDS-hub/ChimeraTE/README.md

 #Mandatory arguments:

-   --mate1	paired-end R1
+   --mate1			mate 1 from paired-end reads

-   --mate2	paired-end R2
+   --mate2			mate 2 from paired-end reads

    --genome			genome sequence .fa

    --te				GTF file with TE coordinates

    --gene			GTF file with genes coordinates

    --project			project name

 #Optional arguments:

    --window			Upstream and downstream window size (default = 3000)

    --overlap  			Minimum overlap between chimeric reads and TE insertions

    --utr 			It must be used if your gene annotation (-a | --gene) has UTR regions (default = off)

    --fpkm   			Minimum fpkm to consider a gene as expressed (default = 1)

    --threads			Number of threads (default:6)
  ````

 Explain the pipeline here